Keith Barlow: Early and family life

 Barlow was the second son of Alice and Edward Percy Barlow and was born at Kensington in London in August 1890.
 His father was the chairman of paper manufacturer Wiggins Teape which operated the Buckland paper mill near Dover in Kent.
 Under Edward Barlow's chairmanship the conqueror brand was developed at Buckland Mill in the late 1880s and Wiggins Teape became one of the leading manufacturers of high quality paper.
 He purchased the Kearsney Court estate on the edge of Dover in 1900 and commissioned Thomas Mawson to design the gardens, one of Mawson's first independent commissions.

 Barlow was educated as a boarder at Wootton near Dover before ill health forced him to be educated at home.
 He worked for his father's business in Dover in 1910–11 alongside Kent and England cricketer Kenneth Hutchings, who was sponsored by the business, and joined the British Army as a reserve officer in 1911.
 He became a director of Wiggins Teape in 1912, the year his father died, and married Elsie Allen in 1913.
 The couple had two sons.

 Cricket career

 Barlow made a single appearance for the Kent County Cricket Club Second XI in 1909.
 He made his only first-class cricket appearances in 1910, playing in Kent's two University matches during the season against Oxford University at University Parks, and Cambridge University at Fenner's.
 Barlow scored 11 runs in his three first-class innings and took one catch in a Kent team which went on to win the 1910 County Championship, repeating the county's success of 1909.
-Barlow continued to play occasionally for the Kent Second XI in 1910 and 1911 before making a final appearance during the 1913 season, He made a total of 13 appearances for the Second XI, including six in the Minor Counties Championship, making a number of "useful" scores batting for the side.
-He also played club cricket for Band of Brothers, an amateur side associated with Kent's county team.
+Barlow continued to play occasionally for the Kent Second XI in 1910 and 1911 before making a final appearance during the 1913 season, He made a total of 13 appearances for the Second XI, including six in the Minor Counties Championship, making a number of "useful" scores batting.
+He also played club cricket for Band of Brothers, associated with Kent's county team.